lizardkingLK/project_oreo/README.md

 ## A Chat Application

-An open-source chat application to learn real-time messaging maintains by the community.
+An open-source chat application to learn real-time messaging.

 ## .env.local file to be added